Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

 \subsection{Continuous Control}

-To broaden the scope of our results we conducted additional experiments in continuous control environments using MuJoCo physics simulator~\citep{todorov2012mujoco} on five standard benchmark tasks.
-Specifically, in this section, we used Soft Actor-Critic (SAC)~\citep{sachaarnoja18b}, an off-policy actor-critic algorithm with a stochastic policy.
+For completeness we also conducted experiments in continuous-action environments using MuJoCo physics simulator~\citep{todorov2012mujoco}.
+Specifically, we used Soft Actor-Critic (SAC)~\citep{sachaarnoja18b}, an off-policy actor-critic algorithm with a stochastic policy.
 It is worth noting that SAC and Rainbow/DQN differ in several aspects.
-Chief among these differences is that SAC directly learns the policy by parameterizing it using a neural network.
-More importantly, SAC utilizes soft target updates (also known as Polyak updates) to update the target parameter, while Rainbow/DQN uses hard target updates (see Section \ref{Sec:VFwtihOpt} for more details).
-So it is less clear when to reset the optimizer.
-We show our results in the Appendix, where the Adam optimizer was reset for both the critic and actor networks every $5000$ steps.
+Chief among these differences is that SAC utilizes soft target updates (also known as Polyak updates) to update the target parameter, while Rainbow/DQN uses hard target updates (see Section \ref{Sec:VFwtihOpt} for more details).
+SAC also uses the value of $K=1$ so clearly it is not ideal to reset the optimizer after each step.
+Thus, it is not clear when to reset the optimizer.
+We show some our results in the Appendix, where the Adam optimizer was reset for both the critic and actor networks every $5000$ steps.

-It is evident from these results that resetting the Adam optimizer is not as helpful with SAC as it is with Rainbow, but there is still a small positive effect.
-Again, this is because it is not clear when to reset when Polyak updates are utilized.
-We leave further exploration of resetting in continuous control to future work.
+It is evident that resetting the optimizer is not as helpful here to the extent it was with hard target updates, but there is still a small positive effect.
+Contamination is still present~\cite{bengio2021correcting}, but it is not clear how to best address it in this case, and we may require more advanced techniques than our simple resetting idea.
+We leave the investigation of this to future work.